 Associate Professor of Professional Practice and Director of Special Projects

-Mason Ameri, PhD is an Associate Professor of Professional Practice and the Director of Special Projects at Rutgers Business School.
-He specializes in managing diversity, specifically examining equal opportunity for people with disabilities.
-His work has been profiled in more than 100 media outlets, including The New York Times.
-Mason has had the privilege of sharing his research findings at distinguished conferences hosted by The World Bank and TEDx and has notably advised the House of Representatives Committee on Oversight and Reform on matters of equal access.
-His published pieces can be found in Academy of Management Discoveries and others.
-Mason has earned numerous awards in each research and teaching, including two teaching honors at the university level: the Presidential Award for Excellence in Teaching and the Provost’s Award for Excellence in Teaching Innovations.
-Along with his research team, he recently obtained two major grants through the US Department of Health and Human Services for $4.3 million and the National Science Foundation for $1.88 million.
+Mason Ameri, PhD specializes in managing diversity, specifically examining equal opportunity for people with disabilities.
+His work has been profiled by numerous outlets, including The New York Times.
+Dr. Ameri has shared his research findings at distinguished conferences hosted by The World Bank and TEDx.
+He has also advised the US House of Representatives, US Department of Labor, and National Labor Relations Board on disability access topics including the gig economy, clean energy jobs, and unionization.
+Dr. Ameri has earned numerous awards in each research and teaching, including the Academy of Management Discoveries Best Paper Award, Presidential Award for Excellence in Teaching, and the Provost’s Award for Excellence in Teaching Innovations.
+His research teams have been awarded over $10 million in grants from the US Department of Health and Human Services, National Science Foundation, and the US Election Assistance Commission.

 Navigating Leadership Blindspots